 After-Sun Coffee Treatment - If you’re looking to soothe a sunburn after a day at the beach, let the antioxidants and anti-inflammatory properties in a freshly-brewed cup of Joe come to the rescue.
 Soak a towel in cold coffee and lay the towel over the burn.
 You’ll want to continue this treatment until the inflammation significantly decreases.16

 Collagen: The Ultimate Skin Stimulant Drink?

-Collagen for skin is making a comeback, and we’re not talking collagen creams or injections.
-Health nuts are turning to bone broth and collagen supplements to improve joint health, reduce wrinkles and sagging skin, and promote a firm and youthful complexion.
+Collagen for skin is making a comeback, and we’re not talking about injections or collagen creams that are applied topically.
+Health nuts are turning to bone broth and collagen supplements to improve joint health, reduce wrinkles and sagging, and promote a firm and youthful complexion.

-In connection with the bulletproof coffee craze, many people are mixing collagen into their morning coffee.
-However, due to the potentially damaging effects of caffeine on the skin, it makes more sense to take a caffeine-free collagen supplement that contains other active ingredients working synergistically to rejuvenate your skin.
+In connection with the bulletproof coffee craze, many people are mixing collagen into their morning java.
+However, due to the potentially damaging side effects of coffee on skin, it makes more sense to take a caffeine-free collagen supplement that contains other active ingredients working synergistically to rejuvenate your dermis.

 True Beauty from the inside!

 “I have been drinking my Taut drink for 3 months now and my complexion is so youthful.
 For the first time in my life, my nails are strong and don’t split.
 My hair is soft and shiny and not dry and dull like it used to be.
 Thank you Taut—-you have delivered my beauty secret to me.”

 Very happy with the results!

 “I have been using Lac Taut collagen Formula and Taut dietary supplements, for 3 months now and I am very happy with the results.
 Using Taut products Improves my skin tone by visibly reducing my wrinkles, smoothing the appearance of my dry lines, and any signs of aging.
 Using LAC Taut gives you a much better result, than getting Collagen treatment from Deluxe Skin Spa.”